How to Select the Right Warehouse for Your Business

 Studies from the Warehouse & Logistics News suggest that efficient layout designs can increase warehouse productivity by up to 30%.

-• Overlooking the importance of location and transportation costs
+• Overlooking Location Importance: Ignoring the significance of location can lead to increased transportation costs and longer delivery times.

 About the Author